Juvenile Sexting and Texting in Colorado

-“Sexting” is a new word that describes the sending and receiving of sexually explicit material with a cell phone and covers many sex offense crimes involving juveniles and teens.
-While using a cell phone to “sext,” juveniles commit sex offenses like Sexual Exploitation of a Child (CRS 18-6-403), Internet Luring of a Child, (CRS 18-3-306), or Internet Sexual Exploitation of a Child (18-3-405.4), in Denver, Arapahoe, Adams, Jefferson, Douglas, Larimer, or Weld County.
-Middle school or high school age kids probably do not understand the seriousness of sexting, but severe criminal charges can result from this conduct and their lives may be ruined.
+“Sexting” is a term that describes the sending and receiving of sexually explicit material electronically and covers many sex offense crimes involving juveniles and teens.
+While using a smartphone to “sext,” juveniles can commit sex offenses like Sexual Exploitation of a Child (CRS 18-6-403), Internet Luring of a Child, (CRS 18-3-306), or Internet Sexual Exploitation of a Child (18-3-405.4), in Denver, Arapahoe, Adams, Jefferson, Douglas, Larimer, or Weld County.
+Middle school or high school age kids probably do not understand the seriousness of sexting, but criminal charges can result from this conduct and their lives may be negatively impacted.

-Juvenile sexting is a fad that came about after cell phones became popular.
-Kids use their cell phone to engage in a sexual discussion that may include sending nude pictures with their boy friend or girl friend or even an adult.
-Teens need to be extremely cautious of images they send to anyone.
+Juvenile sexting is a fad that came about after mobile phones became popular.
+Kids in Arapahoe County use their phones to engage in a sexual discussion that may include sending nude pictures with their boyfriend or girlfriend or even an adult.
+Teens in Englewood need to be extremely cautious of images they send to anyone.
 Once a sext is sent, the information can be distributed electronically to thousands of people all over the world.
-Internet Sexual Exploitation of a Child and Internet Luring of a Child may be committed over a telephone network and any sext sent from a cell phone means that that child can be charged with these crimes.
+Internet Sexual Exploitation of a Child and Internet Luring of a Child may be committed over a telephone network and any sext sent from a phone or tablet means that that child can be charged with a crime in Centennial, CO.

-Sexting Doesn't Have to Be Visual – Explicit Language is Enough
+Sexting in Jefferson County Doesn't Have to Be Visual – Explicit Language is Enough

 Sexting does not have to contain a picture; it may just be a sexually explicit conversation.
-This still qualifies as a sex crime.
-Any type of communication with someone fourteen or younger that includes “explicit sexual conduct” and an invitation or persuasion to meet over a telephone network qualifies as Internet Luring (CRS 18-3-306).
+This can still qualify as a sex crime in Jefferson County.
+Any type of communication with someone fourteen or younger in Lakewood or Golden that includes “explicit sexual conduct” and an invitation or persuasion to meet over a telephone network can qualify as Internet Luring (CRS 18-3-306).
 This crime is broad in that it may be committed over many mediums and defines “explicit sexual conduct” as masturbation, sexual excitement, sadomasochism, intercourse, and erotic fondling or nudity among others.

-Even the viewing of sexual content can lead to child sex offender registration and mandatory Sex Offender Management Board (SOMB) classes.
+Even the viewing of sexual content can lead to child sex offender registration and mandatory Sex Offender Management Board (SOMB) classes in Adams County and throughout Colorado.
 They may lose contact with children, including their friends, peers, or even brothers and sisters.
 Crimes resulting from “sexting” like Internet Sexual Exploitation of a Child, Internet Luring of a Child, or Indecent Exposure are sex offenses in Colorado.
-The person convicted must register as a sex offender and obey harsh sex offender treatment rules of the Sex Offender Management Board (SOMB).
+The person convicted may be required to register as a sex offender and obey harsh sex offender treatment rules of the Sex Offender Management Board (SOMB).